Mr Whoppit: With Gina Campbell

 Mr Whoppit sold at the Ruskin Museum in 2024.

 In later years, Donald's daughter Gina Campbell also adopted Whoppit as a mascot for her own water record-breaking attempts.
 These led to Whoppit's third high-speed crash.
 In 1995 she offered him for auction, together with other Campbell memorabilia.
 He was to sell for about £60,000 but failed to reach the reserve price of $76,720 to $92,060, and remains in her possession today.
 The decision to auction off Mr Whoppit was a cause of acrimony between Gina Campbell and Donald's widow Tonia Bern-Campbell, which re-surfaced again during the recovery of Bluebird in 2001.

 Gina describes Mr. Whoppit as “a very special little bear” and today keeps him safe under lock and key, only being taken out on special occasions and never leaving her side.
+On 15 May 2026 he was carried in the cockpit of Bluebird K7 by pilot Dave Warby as he took K7 up onto its planes for the first time on Coniston Water since the fatal crash in January 1967.
 Mr. Whoppit also now wears a medallion gifted to Donald Campbell by Malcolm Campbell.
-Reproduction collectibles of Mr. Whoppit went on sale in January of 2024 at the Ruskin museum.
+Reproduction collectibles of Mr. Whoppit went on sale in January 2024 at the Ruskin museum.